giuspillo/carbon_recsys_radar/README.md

 3. notebooks/model-building.ipynb is used to train and test the regression models of the paper, and produce the graphs reported in the paper.

+This notebook uses the **[@scikit-learn]()** library to train different regression models (SVR, DecisionTree, RandomForest, AdaBoost), and test them by computing error metrics (MAE, RSME, MLSE) and classification metrics (accuracy, precision, recall, F1).
+It needs the emission information produced by the scripts 1. and/or 2.

 ## Datasets

 * data/movielens_1m: dataset in the movie domain; it comes with knowledge information.